Brennall/HFH-SRD/Chapter10.md

 Barony         | 160                                 | 22,500                         | 120-200                      | 450-750                      | 0

-The Revenue by Realm Type table below shows the size of the personal domain of various tiers of nobility, their monthly income from domains, and their monthly income from urban settlements.
-The Revenue by Realm Type table assumes that at each tier of nobility, the nobles have 4-6 vassals of the next tier below them, who each hold a vassal realm, as per the Political Division of Realms.
-The Judge can use this chart to quickly decide the income and holdings of NPCs or vassals in a realm based on their size, population, or other factors.
-He can also use it to determine the value of very large player character realms by quickly selecting values for their vassal realms rather than creating them all.

 *Example*: The Judge needs to determine the realm of Lazar, an NPC Exarch of a southern Imperial province.
 He has already decided that the Southern province has a population of 3,000,000, which equates to 600,000 families.
-Reviewing the Realms by Type table, he sees this is about 30% of the maximum size of a Kingdom.
+Reviewing the [Realms by Type](Chapter10.md#realms-by-type) table, he sees this is about 30% of the maximum size of a Kingdom.
 Exactly 30% of 7,776 is 2,332.8; he decides that the Southern province will consist of 2,300 domains.
-On the Revenue by Realm Type table, he estimates that Exarch Lazar should earn about 140,000gp per month from his domains and another 25,000gp per month from various urban settlements.
+On the [Revenue by Realm Type](Chapter10.md#revenue-by-realm-type) table, he estimates that Exarch Lazar should earn about 140,000gp per month from his domains and another 25,000gp per month from various urban settlements.

 #### Adjusting Population Density